billpottle/financial_simulator/README.md

 | Years To Work  | How many years you will earn active income     |

 Passive Income could include things like Social Security, Pensions, Rental Property Income, etc. The **Depletion Threshold** is the point where you would consider yourself 'out of money'.

+### Lump Sums

+You can also edit the file lump_sums.csv if you would like to include lump sums in your calculations.
+Negative numbers indicate expenses.
+In the example, the user will pay $20,000 for college in years 9-12.
+Positive numbers indicate income - in our example the user will receive a $15,000 insurance settlement in year 4.
+Each year should have only the net amount.